-While topical testosterone can be helpful to men with hypogonadism, it can also cause unexpected topical and hormonal side effects.
+While topical testosterone can be helpful to males with hypogonadism, it can also cause unexpected topical and hormonal side effects.

 The most common side effects of topical testosterone are skin reactions.
 Because you apply topical testosterone directly to your skin, you may develop a reaction at the application site.
 Symptoms can include:

 - dry skin

 Make sure you always apply the medication on clean, unbroken skin.
 Follow the application directions on the package carefully and report any skin reactions to your doctor.

 Topical testosterone can also affect your urinary tract and may worsen symptoms of benign prostatic hyperplasia (BPH).
 Some people may need to urinate more than usual, including during the night.
 You may feel an urgent need to urinate, even when your bladder isn’t full.

 Other symptoms include trouble urinating and blood in the urine.
 If you’re using topical testosterone and have urinary trouble, talk with your doctor.

 Hypogonadism can cause gynecomastia (enlarged breasts) in males.
 It’s rare, but the use of topical testosterone can bring on unwanted changes to the breasts.
 This is because your body changes some testosterone into a form of the hormone estrogen, which can result in your body forming more breast tissue.
 Changes to the breasts can include:

 If you’re concerned about changes to your breasts while using topical testosterone, see your doctor right away.

 Topical testosterone can leave you feeling a bit out of sorts.
 Symptoms aren’t common, but they can include feeling dizzy, lightheaded, or faint.
 Sometimes topical testosterone use can cause hot flashes or pounding sounds in the ears.

 These symptoms may be fleeting and can disappear on their own.
 If they continue to be a problem, talk with your doctor.

-Most men tolerate testosterone treatment quite well, but a small number develop emotional side effects from the hormonal changes.
+Most males can tolerate testosterone treatment quite well, but a small number develop emotional side effects from the hormonal changes.
 These can include:

 Although emotional side effects are rare, they can be serious.
 Be sure to discuss any symptoms with your doctor.